Shreyas7044/Fun-Fact-Generator-WebApp/README.md

 ---

 ## 🚀 Features
-✅ Random fun facts on each click
+✅ Random fun facts on each click.
-✅ API integration using GET requests
+✅ API integration using GET requests.
-✅ JSON parsing in Python
+✅ JSON parsing in Python.
-✅ Simple browser-based UI using PyWebIO
+✅ Simple browser-based UI using PyWebIO.

 ---